This post may contain affiliate links. Please read our disclosure policy.

 - 5 pitted olives, such as kalamata or castelvatrano

-- 1 tablespoon chopped fresh herbs, such as chives, mint, or basil
+- 1 tablespoon chopped fresh mint, or other herbs, such as chives, thyme, or basil

 Instructions